dguido1/friend-finder/README.md

     * Major
     * CWID
 3. Log-in using a previously created student or organization account.

-Create event:
+4. Create event:
-Pick-up group
+    * Student Pick-Up Group
-Study group
+    	* Study group
-Meet location
+    	* Meet location
-Ie.   Car-pool parking location, club giveaways Organization Event
+<br> <t> ie.   Car-pool parking location, club giveaways
+    * Organization Event
+    	* Blood drive
+    	* New faculty location
+    	* Weekly club meetings

-		Ie.   Blood drive, new faculty location, weekly club meetings Search for clubs & organization events
+5. Search for clubs & organization events
-Maintain a student or organization profile
+6. Maintain a student or organization profile
-Send or receive notifications corresponding to subscribed content If a student wishes to receive new information regarding a club or organization on campus, they can simply select ‘subscribe’ on the top right portion of any club-profile to start receiving notifications.
+7. Send or receive notifications corresponding to subscribed content
+<br> <t> ie.   If a student wishes to receive new information regarding a club or organization on campus, they can simply select ‘subscribe’ on the top right portion of any club-profile to start receiving notifications.
-Ability to turn on/off in settings
+* Ability to turn on/off in settings

 funtion example